-- 1. If you experience a RPA fly-away, and in your judgement as the RPA pilot in command (including RPIC scenarios) the RPA has sufficient energy or capability to fly to and enter the identified controlled airspace volume (either laterally or vertically, or both), you are legally required to attempt contact with listed agencies below and advise them of the flyaway situation. - 2.
+- 1. If you experience a RPA fly-away, and in your judgement as the RPA pilot in command (including RPIC scenarios) the RPA has sufficient energy or capability to fly to and enter the identified controlled airspace volume (either laterally or vertically, or both), you are legally required to attempt contact with listed agencies below and advise them of the fly-away situation. - 2.
+Pilots need to exercise good judgment if a fly away occurs in the following circumstances: - a.
+In the event of a fly-away towards the town of Innerkip, pilots should use good judgement before calling 911 or advising local police of the event. - b.
+Pilots should be prepared to provide information including altitude, battery / fuel flight time estimation, RPAS color, and direction - 3.
 MAAC has assessed this site and determined the following:

 This site is wholly in uncontrolled airspace.
 The nearest controlled airspace volume is a.
-Lateral lv b.
+Laterally b.
 Vertically